dagolovach/stealthwatch-alarms/README.md

 # Simple script to get Stealthwatch alarm definition

-I was not able to find any Stealthwatch API for Alarms definition.
-But there is a [guide](https://www.cisco.com/c/dam/en/us/td/docs/security/stealthwatch/management_console/securit_events_alarm_categories/SW_7_2_Security_Events_and_Alarm_Categories_DV_1_0.pdf): "Security Events and Alarm Categories {ver}"
+I was not able to find any Stealthwatch API for Alarm's definitions.
+But there is a [guide](https://www.cisco.com/c/dam/en/us/td/docs/security/stealthwatch/management_console/securit_events_alarm_categories/SW_7_2_Security_Events_and_Alarm_Categories_DV_1_0.pdf): "Security Events and Alarm Categories {ver}".

-I decided to create a kind of API and parsed PDF into the JSON file with information about Alarms
+I decided to create a kind of API and parsed PDF into the JSON file with information about Alarms.
+Simple and easy to use.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents